This is the multi-page printable view of this section. Click here to print.

 1 - Stage

-The user can check the description of stage types and each stage item.
+The user can view the description of stage types and each stage-specific item.

-You can set up a stage in Add Build Pipeline or Modify Build Pipeline.
+You can configure stages in Add Build Pipeline or Edit Build Pipeline.

 Common Items

-ToolsUsed to select and use specific tools other than the default tools set in the stage
+ToolsIf you want to specify and use a particular tool other than the default tools set in the stage, select

 • JDK